zotonic/zotonic/doc/developer-guide/contributing.rst

 ^^^^^^^^^^^^^

 Zotonic follows a time-based release model.
 Every first Monday of the month – at the call of the `Dutch test siren`_ – a new Zotonic version is released.
+Version numbers are incremented according to the `Semantic versioning`_ specification.

 Release schedule
 ^^^^^^^^^^^^^^^^